josuttis/belleviews/README.md

   (Don't get me wrong; you could and can always implement collection types that do not propagate constness; however, not everythign you can do as an expert is usefull for the mass.)

-However, the the mass these are too many compromises for not enough value.
+However, for the mass, these are too many compromises for not enough value.
-For the mass, we can do better.
+For the mass, **we can do better**.

-Unfortunately, it is too late to fix standard views anymore.
+Unfortunately, it is too late to fix the C++ standard views anymore.
 For this reason, as an alternative for the standard views, this library is implemented.

-It provides views that are simple to use and reduce the number of suprises causing compiletime errpors and runtime errors.
+The belleviews library provides views that are simple to use and reduce the number of suprises causing compiletime errpors and runtime errors.
-In some special cases the price may be a potentially worse performance.
-However, the library will provide workarounds.
 The key benefit is that with these views, programs are way more predictable in behavior and meet the expectations of ordinary programmers.
 This especially helps in generic code that may be used for both containers and views.

+In some cases the price may be a potentially worse performance.
+However, the library will provide workarounds (that help locally istead of comprimising basic collection idioms).

 This library does not replace the ranges library.
 It only is an alternative for the views in the standard library.